-Responsiveness refers to the openness of EMB to changing conditions in the external environment and its willingness to adjust policies and practices to meet emerging challenges.
-It involves consulting with citizens, parliamentarians and party officials to obtain feedback and advice on how the elect process can be improved.
-The relationship between EMB and parties involves an inherent tension are the primary targets of the rules governing elections t the same time, parties in government and the legislature assign the EMB its mandate and grant it the authority and resources needed to perform functions.
-The ideal relationship between EMB and party officials might be described as “cordial, but not cozy.”
+Responsiveness refers to the openness of an EMB to changing conditions in the external environment and its willingness to adjust its policies and practices to meet emerging challenges.
+It involves consulting with citizens, parliamentarians and party officials to obtain feedback and advice on how the electoral process can be improved.
+The relationship between an EMB and political parties involves an inherent tension: they are the primary targets of the rules governing elections, but at the same time, parties in government and the legislature assign the EMB its mandate and grant it the authority and resources needed to perform its functions.
+The ideal relationship between an EMB and party officials might be described as “cordial, but not cozy.”
 Both the actuality and the appearance of undue responsiveness to partisan and political concerns must be avoided.

-In general, accountability require to answer for the exercise of authority and the use of public money based on provi valid information about performance.
-Elect administration involves exercis discretionary authority and professional judgment within the framework of both the “hard law” of legislation and regulations and the ‘”soft law” of administrative policies and codes of conduct.
+In general, accountability means being required to answer for the exercise of authority and the use of public money based on providing valid information about performance.
+Electoral administration involves exercising discretionary authority and professional judgment within the framework of both the “hard law” of legislation and regulations and the ‘”soft law” of administrative policies and codes of conduct.
 Formal rules set the boundaries for behaviour, but controversial situations will arise that require judgment about the facts, the interpretation of the rules and how they should be applied.
-When discretion, neutrality or competence can be challenged hence the insistence on accountability.
+When an EMB exercises discretion, its neutrality or competence can be challenged – hence, the insistence on accountability.

-Appendix B
+Appendix B – State and Local Government Administration of US National Elections: Radical Decentralization?

-Virtually every aspect of the national voting process eligibility to vote, registration, the location of polling places, design of the ballot, technology, methods of counting, rules for recounts and methods resolving complaintsare handled locally and vary widely from one state to another and even among local jurisdictions within states.
+Virtually every aspect of the national voting process – eligibility to vote, registration, the location of polling places, design of the ballot, voting technology, methods of counting, rules for recounts and methods of resolving complaints – are handled locally and vary widely from one state to another and even among local jurisdictions within states.
 The local officials who oversee the elections are chosen in a variety of ways, including being elected.
-Variation in the size and organizational capacity of local jurisdictions means that the professionalism of election offics is uneven (Kimball and Baybeck 2013 Burden 201).
+Variation in the size and organizational capacity of local jurisdictions means that the professionalism of election officers is uneven (Kimball and Baybeck 2013; Burden et al. 2010).
 Contracting out the actual conduct of elections to consulting firms is a widespread practice.

-There is state supervision of the local elect process in the form of a tate ecretary or an elect board or commission In 33 states the tate ecretary, who serves as the chief electoral officer, is elected and he or she becomes part of the political executive working with the overnor.
-For states that rely on elect boards or commissions, the members are usually appointed by the overnor on a bipartisan basis, gives a political advantage to the majority party.
+There is state supervision of the local electoral process in the form of a state secretary or an electoral board or commission.
+In 33 states, the state secretary, who serves as the chief electoral officer, is elected, and he or she becomes part of the political executive working with the governor.
+For states that rely on electoral boards or commissions, the members are usually appointed by the governor on a bipartisan basis, and this gives a political advantage to the majority party.

-The authority of these election offics varies significantly state by state.
-The mandate of state election offics is generally to promote integrity and public confidence in the election process, but elected or politically appointed their neutrally can be challenged.
+The authority of these election officers varies significantly state by state.
+The mandate of state election officers is generally to promote integrity and public confidence in the election process, but because they are elected or politically appointed, when controversies arise, their neutrally can be challenged.

-Appendix C
+Appendix C – Dynamics of Decision-Making in the Federal Election Commission